patwey/outdoorsy/README.md

 $ bundle install
 ```

-#### Install Redis
+#### Installing Redis

 Follow the instructions [here](https://redis.io/docs/getting-started/) to ensure redis is installed

-#### Install Node.js and npm
+#### Installing node and npm

 Follow the instructions [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install Node.js and npm.

-I ran into issues using newer versions of Node with webpacker (see: https://stackoverflow.com/questions/69394632/webpack-build-failing-with-err-ossl-evp-unsupported).
-For this application, ensure that you're using node v16.x.x.
+I ran into issues using newer versions of Node with webpacker (see: [stackoverflow question](https://stackoverflow.com/questions/69394632/webpack-build-failing-with-err-ossl-evp-unsupported)).
+For this application, **ensure that you're using node v16.x.x**.

 ```bash
 $ node -v